pivotal/docs-tap/getting-started.md

 so Application Teams can discover, provision, and bind to services in Tanzu Application Platform.
 The [setup procedure](#consuming-services-setup) is typically performed by the Service Operator.

->**Note:** The [Service Binding Specification](https://github.com/servicebinding/spec) for Kubernetes is required in this use case.
+>**Note:** Services Toolkit and Tanzu Application Platform utilize the [Service Binding Specification](https://github.com/servicebinding/spec) for Kubernetes.

->**Note:** Any service that adheres to the [Provisioned Service](https://github.com/servicebinding/spec#provisioned-service) in the specification is compatible with Tanzu Application Platform.
+>**Note:** Any service that adheres to the [Provisioned Service](https://github.com/servicebinding/spec#provisioned-service) part of the specification is compatible with Tanzu Application Platform.

->**Warning:** The example flow detailed in [Use case 1: Binding an application to a pre-provisioned service instance running in the same namespace](#services-journey-use-case-1) uses one RabbitMQ instance and one workload.
-RabbitMQ is frequently  used with two or more applicatons although the current implementation blocks the ability to do this which only one workload.
-See [Binding multiple apps to the same service resource](#binding-multiple-apps-to-the-same-service-resource) for more details on how to work around this manually.

 <!-- * [Use Case 1 - **Binding an App Workload to a Service Resource**](#services-journey-use-case-1)
 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)